 Each NED's remuneration comprises a basic fee and an additional fee for services performed on board committees.
 The Chairman of each board committee is also paid a higher fee compared with the members of the respective committees in view of the greater responsibility carried by that office.
-The NEDs participated in additional ad-hoc meetings with management during the year and are not paid for attending such meetings.
-Executive directors are not paid directors' fees.
+The directors' fee structure is regularly benchmarked with comparable listed companies to ensure that their remuneration is fair and appropriate.

-The directors' fee structure, which remained unchanged since FY 2017, is set out in the table below.
+The directors' fee structure, which remained unchanged from FY 2017, is set out in the table below.